allo-protocol/allo-v2/docs/DEPLOY_STEPS.md

 - Check `./scripts/core/upgrades/proposeUpgradeAllNetworks.sh` and ensure the networks you need to deploy on are uncommented
 - Run `./scripts/core/upgrades/proposeUpgradeAllNetworks.sh allo` to propose an upgrade on Allo contract
 - Run `./scripts/core/upgrades/proposeUpgradeAllNetworks.sh registry` to propose an upgrade on Registry contract

+### Deploying Strategies across all networks

+- Check `./_deployAllStrategies.ts` to the strategies to be deployed are included.
+- Check `./scripts/strategies/deployAllStrategies.sh` and ensure the networks you need to deploy on are uncommented
+- Run `./scripts/strategies/deployAllStrategies.sh`
+- This should deploy and generate the log for the deployments for all the strategies

+Note: The strategies need to be marked as approved strategies on the Allo contract which has to be done by the owner.
+If you are replacing an existing strategy, ensure the old one is unapproved